A Fraud Conviction Will Negatively Affect Your Future

 - Probation in lieu of incarceration

 If plea bargaining fails, the next step will be planning your defense.
-Depending on the specific facts of your case, there are a number of different ways an experienced attorney may defend you.
+Depending on the specific facts of your case, there are a number of different ways an experienced lawyer may defend you.
 Some include arguing the following:

 - The police officer who stopped you violated your constitutional rights.